Shabbir-Ahmed-Khan56/movie_recommandation_system/README.md

 ## 📂 Dataset
 The dataset used in this project is included in the repository (`tmdb_5000_movies.csv and tmdb_5000_credits`).

+## 🚀 Features
+- Preprocessing of dataset
+- Text vectorization using CountVectorizer
+- Cosine similarity to recommend movies
+- Simple and effective recommendation pipeline

 ## ⚙️ Installation
 ```bash
 pip install pandas numpy scikit-learn nltk